Why Prunes and Bone Density Matter: Insights from New Research

 You may know that California Prunes are the original good-gut food.
 But, did you know they are as good for tibias as they are for tummies?
 A decades-long, growing body of research indicates a remarkably positive connection between California Prunes and bone health.
 Studies suggest the polyphenol content in California Prunes may play a role in the fruit’s bone health benefits.
 A web of bone-enhancing, non-polyphenolic compounds including manganese, Vitamin K, boron, copper, sorbitol, and potassium also come together to make California Prunes a best friend to bones.

-The study entitled, “Dried plum mitigates spinal cord injury‐induced bone loss in mice,” was conducted as part of the California Prune industry’s long-time commitment to world-class nutrition research.
+The study, “Dried plum mitigates spinal cord injury‐induced bone loss in mice,” was part of the California Prune industry’s long-time commitment to world-class nutrition research.
 Individuals who suffer spinal cord injury (SCI) are prone to extremely rapid bone loss.
 This leads to a significant increase in the risk of fractures, osteoporosis, and overall mortality.
 Results of a new animal study show California Prunes may be able to help.

-The new study findings build on previous research that shows a link between positive bone health response and California Prunes in post-menopausal women, along with animal-based research that shows a similar favorable bone response among those exposed to radiation – such as astronauts in space.
+The new study findings build on previous research that shows a link between positive bone health response and California Prunes in post-menopausal women.
+Additionally, animal-based research shows a similar favorable bone response among those exposed to radiation – such as astronauts in space.

 “We are seeing an exciting ‘prune effect’ on bones,” said Bernard Halloran, Ph.D., Professor Emeritus, University of California – San Francisco (UCSF).
 “In a variety of unique research scenarios, prunes are consistently associated with a favorable bone response.”